arekborucki/MongoDB-in-Action/Chapter-1/README.md

 ### `insert-example.js`

-Demonstrates how to insert a complex MongoDB document using the `insertOne()` operation.
+Demonstrates how to insert a MongoDB document using the `insertOne()` operation.

 ### `query-example.js`